Want to know more? — Subscribe

 Complying with Regulatory Requirements

 Providing telemedicine services in a particular region can be challenging, considering all the regulations.
-If telehealth providers decide to expand the area of their services, they will face new legal requirements to meet.
+If telemedicine providers decide to expand the area of their services, they will face new legal requirements to meet.
 It can become an obstacle to implementing telemedicine programs and may leave some patients out of reach.

 Softermii’s CEO Takeaway

+If you take away one thing from our telehealth market forecast, let it be this: the industry is walking in seven-league boots.
 Telehealth statistics concerning usage and adoption rates are impressive.
-After the COVID-19 pandemic forced users and organizations up the adoption curve, the best time for businesses that want to get in on the growing trend was yesterday, and now it is the second best.
+After the 2020 adoption curve, the best time for businesses that want to get in on the growing trend was yesterday, and now it is the second best.

 Softermii Experience